 Each February, Canada recognizes Black History Month and honours the contributions of Black Canadians.
 This month, we are highlighting the commitment to pro bono service exemplified by the following Pro Bono Law Alberta volunteers and champions.

-Angela Egbase has volunteered with the Civil Claims Duty Counsel Project and the Queen’s Bench Court Assistance Program.
+Angela Egbase has volunteered with the Civil Claims Duty Counsel Project and the King’s Bench Court Assistance Program.
 She was awarded a 2017 PBLA Outstanding Volunteer Award in recognition of her volunteer activities on these programs.

 Angela completed her legal education in Nigeria, where she practiced for a number of years before immigrating to Canada.
 She was called to the Alberta Bar in 2015, and now practices at AE LEGAL with a focus on estate planning, family law, and real estate law.
 Outside of her pro bono work with PBLA, Angela is also a past volunteer at Calgary Legal Guidance, one of Alberta’s pro bono legal clinics, where she donated her time as a volunteer researcher.

-Rukaiyat Lawal began her time with PBLA as a volunteer for both the Civil Claims Duty Counsel and Queen’s Bench Court Assistance programs, and later joined the PBLA staff as the Edmonton Court-Based Program Coordinator.
+Rukaiyat Lawal began her time with PBLA as a volunteer for both the Civil Claims Duty Counsel and King’s Bench Court Assistance programs, and later joined the PBLA staff as the Edmonton Court-Based Program Coordinator.
 During her time as a volunteer, she was the recipient of two 2018 PBLA Outstanding Volunteer Awards for her contributions to both programs.